tdex-network/dev-portal/blog/2021-07-13-tdex-terraform-automation.md

 $ ./deploy.sh
 ```

-We advice you to always have backup enabled, therefore we added S3 backup option.
+It is good practice to have backup enabled, so please provide S3 bucket name when deploying.